ToniaSA/pdsnd_github/README.md

 about the data for a selected city.

 ### Files used
-Bikeshare.py - project
+Bikeshare.py - Python project file
-.gitignore - list of city data files
+.gitignore - list of city data files.
+The data files have not been uploaded to Github.
 README.md - information regarding project

 ### Credits
-To complete this project, I consulted with or utilized the following:
+To complete this project, I consulted with:
-*Dr. Leonard Manhanga, Data Scientist, Toyota Motor North America *stackoverflow.com
+*Dr. Leonard Manhanga, Data Scientist, Toyota Motor North America

+and utilized the following:
+*stackoverflow.com
 *knowledge.udacity.com
 *geeksforgeeks.org